acopperlily/digital-canvas/README.md

 ## Optimizations

 Advanced features would include a color selection, drawing mode (click or drag), toggling grid lines, and applying an optional blur effect.
-I would also like options for users to engage with the canvas via keyboard and simulate freehand drawing action on touchscreens.

 ## Lessons Learned